agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 It is possible to replay exactly this run in a deterministic fashion by using the `seed` printed in the logs and feed it to the DSL.

-` Given I check_model(maxNumberOfRuns = 2, maxNumberOfTransitions = 10, seed = Some(1541251694854L))(turnstileModel)`
+`Given I check_model(maxNumberOfRuns = 2, maxNumberOfTransitions = 10, seed = Some(1541251694854L))(turnstileModel)`

-This example shows that designing test case with `cornichon-check` is sometimes challenging in the case of shared mutable state.
+This example shows that designing test scenarios with `cornichon-check` is sometimes challenging in the case of shared mutable state.

 The source for the test and the server are available [here](https://github.com/agourlay/cornichon/tree/master/cornichon-check/src/test/scala/com/github/agourlay/cornichon/check/examples/turnstile).